 Upon returning from his studies abroad, he served the nation and worked for the government of Malaysia in information security, where he helped design and build a multi-modal secure user authentication system still in use by the government.

-He was awarded the Young Engineer of the Year 2014 by the Institution of Engineering and Technology, Malaysia.
+In 2014, he received the Young Engineer Award by the Institution of Engineering and Technology, Malaysia.

 During his leisure time, he likes to watch a good film.
 He can usually be caught reading a good book on his Kindle.